 Prior to 2001, the Seaforth Mintbush was considered extinct, and it was previously recorded in the Sydney Harbour region (Conn 2007) and on Mangrove Mountain, 100 km north of Sydney (Conn 1992).
 Early records from south of Sydney and the South Coast that were previously ascribed to this species have since been identified as Villous Mintbush (Prostanthera densa) (NSW SC 2008).

 One site is within Garigal National Park and all sites are within, or in close proximity to, the Duffys Forest Ecological Community, listed as an endangered ecological community under the NSW TSC Act (NSW SC 2008).

 Seaforth Mintbush occurs on deeply weathered clay-loam soils associated with ironstone and scattered shale lenses, a soil type which only occurs on ridge tops and has been extensively impacted by urbanisation (NSW SC 2008).
-The species was reported to occur in woodland dominated by Silvertop Ash (Eucalyptus sieberi) and Red Bloodwood (Corymbia gummifera) (Conn 1992, 2007).
+The vegetation associate is Duffy's Forest ecological community (Conn et al. 2013) in woodland dominated by Silvertop Ash (Eucalyptus sieberi) and Red Bloodwood (Corymbia gummifera) (Conn 1992, 2007).

 Seaforth Mintbush has been recorded flowering in spring (Conn 1992), although flowering may occur throughout much of the year (Conn 2007).